Discover the basics of Flutter. Learn key concepts, the programming language, how to create user interfaces, and more.

 Access to external resources

-In application development, it is often necessary to access external resources such as databases, local files, sensors or online services.
+In application development, it is often necessary to access external resources such as databases, local files, sensors, or online services.
 Flutter offers native support for accessing these resources through specific libraries.
-For example, it is possible to access local files using "path_provider", or to consume APIs using "http".
+For example, it is possible to access local files using "path_provider" or consume APIs using "http."

 Communication with APIs

-Flutter facilitates API communication by offering native support for common communication protocols such as HTTP and WebSocket.
-Third-party libraries such as "dio" further simplify API communication by providing advanced features such as interceptor management, caching and error handling.
+Flutter makes communicating with APIs easier by offering native support for common communication protocols like HTTP and WebSocket.
+Third-party libraries like dio make API communication even easier by providing advanced features like interceptor management, caching, and error handling.

 Common integration libraries

 To facilitate integration with popular third-party services, Flutter offers a rich ecosystem of integration libraries.
-For example, there are libraries for integrating authentication services such as Firebase Auth, geolocation services such as Geolocator, or analytics services such as Firebase Analytics.
-These libraries save development time by offering well-tested, pre-built functionality.
+For example, there are libraries for integrating authentication services like Firebase Auth, geolocation services like Geolocator, or analytics services like Firebase Analytics.
+These libraries save development time by offering pre-built and well-tested functionality.

 Deploying Flutter applications